How I Treated My Plantar Fasciitis Heel and Foot Pain

 If you overstretch or overuse this tissue, you may get an inflammation called plantar fasciitis.
-It is a very common condition, and can strike men and women.
-With the foot pain, you may start limping or walking differently to compensate, which will cause pain in other parts of the body, especially the knees, the hip joints, the back, and the muscles in the legs.
+It is a very common condition, and it can strike both men and women.
+With the foot pain, you may start limping or walking differently to compensate, which will cause pain in other parts of the body—especially the knees, the hip joints, the back, and the muscles in the legs.
 Other people try to limit activity, which can also cause problems.

-There are ways you can treat it, both at home and at a doctor's office.
+There are ways you can treat this condition, both at home and at a doctor's office.
 Many methods of treatment are discussed in this article.

 Causes and Symptoms of Plantar Fasciitis Heel Pain